anchpop/wise_mans_haskell/book.md

 3
 ```

-You've seen this before, only then you didn't know it was a function, because I called it a constant!sidenote(The proper name would be a *nullary function*.)!
-But in reality, it's a function that doesn't have any parameters and just returns 3.
+If you like, you can think of this as a function that takes 0 values and returns `3`!sidenote(The proper name for a function that takes no values would be a *nullary function*.).
+However, this is better thought of as just a plain value or constant.
 GHCi will allow you to define `i = 1` and then later define `i = 2`, but this is not allowed in "real" Haskell (which we'll go over in a moment).

 !newthought(Now, this) is all well and good, but not very conducive to writing actual programs.
 For that, you need to be able to write your code into a text file and run it.
 To do that, make a new file somewhere on your computer called `myProgram.hs`!marginnote(`.hs` is the extension used for most Haskell programs.).
 Inside it, write: